-The plan: Visit every MRT (subway) stop on the Purple Line (aka the North East Line) in one day.
+The plan: Visit every MRT (subway) stop on the North East Line (aka the Purple Line) in one day.

 The rules: Get out at every stop and spend ten to fifteen minutes wandering around (no more than fifteen unless there’s food involved).
 Walk up all escalators.
 Stop only for photos and food.